-Students at Dixie have a golden opportunity to get noticed, because all are in a position at the end of Year 9 to continue with two European languages, namely French and German.
+Students at Dixie have a golden opportunity to get noticed, because all are in a position at the end of Year 9 to continue with two foreign languages, choosing from French, German and Mandarin.
 Such opportunities exist almost exclusively now in the independent sector and few schools can offer the rich and balanced languages curriculum from Y6-9 your children have experienced here.

-In Years 10 and 11, all students study one European language as part of the core curriculum.
-A second and a third language can be studied also and these, of course, would count as option choices.
-It is possible, then, to study French and German, French and Mandarin, German and Mandarin, or all three.
-Students who only wish to study one language at GCSE have a free choice between French and German.
+In Years 10 and 11, all students study one foreign language as part of the core curriculum.
+A second foreign language can be studied also and these, of course, would count as option one of their option choices.
+It is possible, then, to study French and German, French and Mandarin or German and Mandarin.
+Students who only wish to study one language at GCSE have a free choice between French, German and Mandarin, as long as timetabling allows.

 He who knows no foreign languages knows nothing of his own.
 Johann Wolfgang von Goethe A language GCSE is academically rigorous and so is highly valued by potential employers as a sign of a student's capabilities.
-The subjects promote an eye for detail, use of logic, the generation of ideas, sharp memory, identifying codes and patterns as well as the ability to express ideas and communicate clearly.
+The subjects promote an eye for detail, use of logic, and the generation of ideas, sharp memory, identifying codes and patterns as well as the ability to express ideas and communicate clearly.
 As such, they are not just for those who wish to live abroad or work in an international arena, but are excellent preparation for a wide variety of future study and career paths.